Frustrated with your website? You are not alone.

 How to Embrace Your Role as a Website Owner

 When I used to develop websites from scratch (I only do so now for current clientele), I would provide clients with my “priorities worksheet.”
-This worksheet detailed our responsibilities when working on their project—and the due dates.
+This worksheet detailed each of our responsibilities when working on their project and the due dates.

-Most were shocked at what they needed to be involved in.
-All the information I would need to create their vision.
-And how much they had not yet thought about.
+Most were shocked at what they needed to be involved in, all the information I would need to create their vision, and how much they had not considered.
+It was overwhelming.

-Start by making your priority sheet.
+Start by making your own priority sheet.
 Write down what you need to do and when.
-And have the discipline to follow through—schedule time to learn the things you need to understand and become a sponge.
+Then, with the discipline to follow through, schedule time to learn what you need to understand and become a sponge.

 Rankings that never materialize.

-The fact is the majority of websites will never see “top 10” rankings on Google for common competitive terms.
-Not that it is impossible, just improbable.
+Most websites will never see “top 10” organic rankings on Google for common competitive terms.
+It is not impossible, just improbable.
 So start with realistic rankings expectations.

-To hit that top 10 would require that you outperform the websites that already own those spots in every possible metric; for small to mid-sized businesses, that is a steep hill to climb.
+To reach the top 10, you would need to outperform the websites that already hold those spots in every possible metric; for small—to mid-sized businesses, that is a steep hill to climb.

 So, what do you do?
 Your best to become competitive — over time.